openstack/oslo.policy/doc/source/usage.rst

     output_file = policy-merged.yaml
     namespace = nova

-If output_file is ommitted the file will be sent to stdout.
+If output_file is omitted the file will be sent to stdout.

 List of redundant configuration
 -------------------------------